StackVista/stackstate-docs/stackpacks/integrations/servicenow.md

 Refer to the ServiceNow product documentation for details on [how to configure a ServiceNow user and assign roles](https://docs.servicenow.com/bundle/geneva-servicenow-platform/page/administer/users_and_groups/task/t_CreateAUser.html).
 {% endhint %}

-### ServiceNow views in StackState
+### ServiceNow views in Rancher Observability

-When the ServiceNow integration is enabled, the following ServiceNow specific views are available in StackState:
+When the ServiceNow integration is enabled, the following ServiceNow specific views are available in Rancher Observability:

 * ServiceNow Applications
 * ServiceNow Business Processes